NanyangGifts-PteLtd/NanyangGifts-CRM/README.md

 - Follow-up date handling for timing-sensitive pipeline management.
 - Option management for status fields

+### Drag and drop function
+- For moving clients from group to group (and auto-changing of status according to the group name)

 ### Collaboration and assignments

 - Multi-user assignee support at both the client and subitem levels.